 Senators Kevin Cramer (R-ND) and Dick Durbin (D-IL) on September 10, 2025 reintroduced the bipartisan Healthcare Workforce Resilience Act, a pragmatic and urgently needed solution to address the growing health care workforce crisis—particularly in aging services and long-term care.

-The bill proposes to recapture up to 40,000 previously authorized but unused immigrant visas—25,000 for nurses and 15,000 for physicians—without increasing the overall number of visas.
+The bill proposes to recapture 40,000 previously authorized but unused immigrant visas—25,000 for nurses and 15,000 for physicians—without increasing the overall number of visas.

 In past advocacy efforts, we’ve urged Congress to act swiftly on this bill, emphasizing the critical need for skilled professionals in our sector.
 We continue to advocate for its passage and encourage members to do the same.